aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Returns a list of pivot filters.
+Returns all filters of pivot fields in the pivot table.

 **Returns:**
 [PivotFilterCollection](../../com.aspose.cells/pivotfiltercollection)